Installation

 requests

 [2] Photini needs the Python interface to QtWebEngine.
 This is included in PySide6 and some PyQt or PySide2 installations, otherwise you need to install a separate package.
-The photini-configure command will tell you if it’s missing.

 Optional dependencies